 The result was that the UK fared no better, if not worse than the rest of the world in dealing with the pandemic.
 The obvious lesson we can learn from this is to always be prepared and expect the worst.
 Instead of waiting for disaster to strike and then scrambling to figure out the best way to respond, we must ensure that our cyber-security programs are well funded and that we have an up-to-date, tried and tested incident response plan (IRP) in place to deal with security incidents in a controlled and predictable manner.

 Lesson 3: Make sure that everyone is aware of the symptoms

-As a part of the public health warning issued by Governments following the initial outbreak of the coronavirus, citizens were made aware of the symptoms, which include a high temperature, a continuous cough and a loss or change to your sense of smell or taste.
+As a part of the public health warning issued by Governments following the initial outbreak of the coronavirus, citizens were made aware of the symptoms, which include a high temperature, continuous cough, and a loss or change to your sense of smell or taste.

-When it comes to security incidents, the symptoms we need to look out for might include anomalous file and folder activity, failed logon attempts, suspicious outbound network traffic, unusually slow internet speeds, and so on.
-As with COVID-19, all relevant personnel must be given a list of these symptoms, and the list must be clearly visible and regularly brought to the fore-front of their attention.
+When it comes to security incidents, the symptoms we need to look out for might include anomalous file and folder activity, failed login attempts, suspicious outbound network traffic, unusually slow internet speeds, and so on.
+As with COVID-19, all relevant personnel must be given a list of these symptoms, and the list must be clearly visible and regularly brought to the forefront of their attention.

 Lesson 4: Know the rules, and follow the rules

 An important lesson we can learn from the lockdown is that there are always people who either don’t know what the rules are or simply choose not to follow them.
 Of course, some were not happy with the rules, and some would argue that there were times when disobeying the rules was necessary.
 However, in the context of cyber-security, it only takes one seemingly harmless act of disobedience to bring the entire company network to its knees.